kobare/techietuts2022/_posts/ror/2022-11-11-rails-uploading-images-and-rich-text-with-activestorage.markdown

   ii) Install ImageMagick

-The chances that ImageMagick has already been installed on your Ubuntu system are pretty.
+The chances that ImageMagick has already been installed on your Ubuntu system are pretty high.
 Confirm this by checking its version:

 {% highlight terminal %}